Nolan Gorman Preview, Player Props: Cardinals vs. Braves

 Braves Pitching Rankings

-- The Braves have the fourth-ranked team ERA among all MLB pitching staffs (3.84).
+- The Braves' 3.88 team ERA ranks fifth across all league pitching staffs.

-- Braves pitchers combine to surrender 145 home runs (1.1 per game), the second-fewest in the league.
+- The Braves give up the third-fewest home runs in baseball (149 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.